 Example of How PIP Coverage Works in Maryland

-For example, let’s assume that you have $20,000 in medical bills and $20,000 in PIP insurance with GEICO as the result of the negligence of an Allstate driver.
+For example, let’s assume that you have $20,000 in medical bills and $20,000 in PIP insurance with GEICO due to the negligence of an Allstate driver.
 Your no-fault coverage with GEICO will pay all of your medical bills.
-Yet you can still collect from Allstate for the same medical bills (and of course for your pain and suffering).
+Yet you can still collect from Allstate for the identical medical bills (and, of course, for your pain and suffering).
 This double collection is possible under the collateral source rule.

 The at-fault driver’s insurance company will rarely lie to you about how this works.
 But they know you likely don’t understand it and will take advantage of that lack of understanding to pay you less on your claim if you are trying to handle your claim without a lawyer.

 - We explain more about how Maryland PIP coverage works in this video

 Deadline in Maryland to File Personal Injury Protection Claim

 It is important to remember that Maryland law (Insurance Code Section 19-508) allows insurers to set a one-year “statute of limitations” at the time a no-fault claim must be brought from the accident date.